 -

-To provide park amenities for local people
+To enhance the park amenities

 -